-The work is given to the student by means of a blue-print taken from a working-drawing.
-From these he constructs his model.
+The work is given to the student by means of blue-prints taken from working-drawings.
+From these he constructs his models.
 These drawings are made with the greatest care and accuracy.
 Helpful notes in reference to the work accompany each drawing.
-This method acquaints the student with the reading of accurate working-drawings, and the working therefrom.
-After the model has been made he then makes his own working-drawings from it.
+This method acquaints the student with the practical use of accurate working-drawings.
+After the models have been made he then makes his own working-drawings from them.